 Recommended textbooks and journals are available through our library services, providing ready access.
 However, you may wish to obtain your own copy of key texts.

-Other than the cost of travelling to and living in a different country, you will also need to consider the travel costs to attend placements.
+Other than the cost of travelling to and living in a different city or country, you will also need to consider the travel costs to attend placements.
 Although many placements are in the Glasgow area, placements are situated across the West of Scotland.
 We do take your individual circumstances and needs into account as much as we are able to.

 We provide high-quality education for a fair price; as the University for the Common Good, we are committed to offering accessible higher education for talented students by keeping our tuition fees low and providing a generous scholarship package of over £2.5 million per year.